apache/spark/docs/configuration.md

     </ul>
   </td>
   <td>
-    Default number of output partitions for operations like <code>join</code>,
+    Default number of partitions in RDDs returned by transformations like <code>join</code>,
     <code>reduceByKey</code>, and <code>parallelize</code> when not set by user.
   </td>
 </tr>